 The Artix J2EE Connector is configured by default to support credentials propagation with outbound connections.
 You must, however, configure your application server to pass the J2EE authenticated username and password to the Artix J2EE Connector with each call to the connector's getConnection method.
 This is known as credentials or principal mapping.
-If you do not configure your application server with credentials mapping, a null subject will be passed to the Artix J2EE Connector with each call to getConnection and the Artix J2EE Connector will not propagate a username and password with Web service requests.
+If you do not configure your application server with credentials mapping, a null subject will be passed to the Artix J2EE Connector will not propagate a username and password with Web service requests.